 What safety equipment do I need to participate in the driving activities?

 A helmet is mandatory at all times for every participant during driving activities.
 Driving participants are requested to provide their own helmets and are subject to inspection by Porsche Canada staff at any time.
 Helmets must meet SNELL SA2015 certification standards and have the certification mark still installed.
 A HANS device is not required, but is recommended.
-A racing suit is not required.
+A racing suit is not required for Road Class (Amateur, Advanced) participants.
 Porsche Canada will have some helmets available for public use but they will be limited in supply and distributed on a first-come-first-served basis.

 What vehicles are allowed on-track?